Origins, Prophesies and the

 Your Prayers Have Been Answered!

-is one of the manifestations of the Ultimate...... others are e.g. "Servant/Messenger
+Maitreya is one of the manifestations of the Ultimate...... others are e.g.

-not entirely comply with your ideas of how the Messenger looks like.......The
+his appearance will not entirely comply with your ideas of how the Messenger looks

 will materialize itself in a wonderful way......The world is in desperate need of peace